ccin2p3/puppet-geoip/README.md

 * `package_name` string containing the name of the Service to manage.
 Defaults to OS specific value (see `params.pp`)
 * `update_command` string containing the name of the command to execute geoip updates.
 Defaults to OS specific value (see `params.pp`)
+* `db_dir` string containing the path to geoip's dbfile location.
+Defaults to OS specific value (see `params.pp`)
 * `userid` string containing maxmind customer id.
 Defaults to free account
 * `licensekey` string containing maxmind license id.
 Defaults to free lite license.
 * `productids` array containing list of [databases](https://dev.maxmind.com/geoip/geoipupdate/) to download
 * `autoupdate` boolean controlling wether cronjob should be installed to update geoip databases on a daily basis.
 Defaults to `true`
+* `manage_defaultdb` boolean controlling wether we should manage the API's default db.
+Defaults to `false`
+* `defaultdb` string containing the name of the default db.
+Defaults to `GeoLiteCity`

 ### Class geoip::update

 Manages the autoupdate process.
 Cureently implemented by a cronjob.
+No parameters yet.

+### Class geoip::defaultdb

+Manages the default db file.
+Cureently implemented by a symlink.
 No parameters yet.

 ## Limitations